dheerajatmakuri/jenkins/Interview_Questions.md

 A: In Jenkins, JNLP is used to allow agents (also known as "slave nodes") to be launched and managed remotely by the Jenkins master instance.
 This allows Jenkins to distribute build tasks to multiple agents, providing scalability and improving performance.

    When a Jenkins agent is launched using JNLP, it connects to the Jenkins master and receives build tasks, which it then executes.
 The results of the build are then sent back to the master and displayed in the Jenkins user interface.

+   (JNLP stands for Java Network Launch Protocol.
+It is part of Java Web Start and is used to launch Java applications over a network1.
+In the context of Jenkins, JNLP refers to the protocol used for launching Jenkins agents (formerly known as slaves) remotely)

 Q: What are some of the common plugins that you use in Jenkins ?